 Figure 12: The Manor House, formerly known as the Parsonage, is late 18th century in origin, with 19th century extensions.
-The flint boundary wall is a particularly important element in the character of the Conservation Area and is included in the listing of the house as a curtilage structure.
+The flint boundary wall is a particularly important element in the character of the Conservation Area and would be protected by the listing of the house as a curtilage structure.